GandhiCloudLab/websphere/01-more-installation/readme.md

-# Installing MoRE (Modernized Runtime Extension) and WAS ND Liberty in WAS ND
+# Installing MoRE and WAS ND Liberty in WAS ND

-This document explains step by step instrutions to install MoRE and WAS ND Liberty in the existing WAS ND in Linux  box (Ubundu 24.04).
+This document provides step-by-step instructions for installing the following on a WAS ND installed Linux machine running Ubuntu 24.04.
+- WebSphere Application Server Network Deployment Fix Pack (WAS ND) 9.0.5.23
+- MoRE (Modernized Runtime Extension) 1.0.0
+- WebSphere Application Server Network Deployment Liberty (WAS ND Liberty) 25.0.0.3

 ## 1. About MoRE (Modernized Runtime Extension)

-MoRE provides the capability to continue using traditional WebSphere Application Server (tWAS) Operational Model to manage Java 17 and Java 8 applications within the same traditional WebSphere administrative environment
+MoRE provides the capability to continue using `traditional WebSphere Application Server (tWAS)` Operational Model to manage `Java 17` and `Java 8` applications within the same traditional WebSphere administrative environment

-MoRE helps the existing WAS ND Clients to run both existing Java 8 and new Java 17 applications using the same operating model.
-The same WAS Admin Console can be leveraged to manage the environment.
+`MoRE` helps the existing `WAS ND` Clients to run both existing `Java 8` and new `Java 17` applications using the same operating model.
+The same `WAS Admin Console` can be leveraged to manage the environment.

 <img src="images/img-more.png">